 Easy Mix Veg curry | Mixed Vegetable Restaurant style at home

-Mix Veg curry, is one of the most ordered North Indian items in restaurants.
-So, what makes this dish special?
+Mix Veg Curry is a popular vegetarian dish that is commonly served in Indian restaurants and dhabas.
 It is a hearty and comforting dish that is made by combining a mix of vegetables with a thick, creamy, and flavorful gravy.
 This makes perfect a side dish for any Indian bread or rice variety.

 What is Restaurant style Mix Veg curry?

 Mix veg or Mixed veg curry, is a common item in almost all Indian restaurants.
 Mix Veg curry is one of the famous North Indian delicacies.
 It is made by cooking vegetables together in onion-tomato gravy and selected spices that make the dish flavorful and delicious.

 As the name says mixed veg is a combination of vegetables.
 Usually, at any restaurant, the vegetables used are; Carrots, Potatoes, French Beans, Cauliflower, and Green Peas.